apache/doris-streamloader/README.md

 ## Build

-To build StreamLoader, ensure you have golang installed (version >= 1.19.9).
+To build Streamloader, ensure you have golang installed (version >= 1.19.9).
 For example, on CentOS:

 ```
 yum install golang